petrushchako/Ansible/acloudguru/AnsibleQuickStart/README.md

 ## Installation and Configuration

-- In order to Install Ansible, you must configure the EPEL repository on your system.
+- In order to Install Ansible, you must configure the EPEL(Extra Packages for Enterprise Linux) repository on your system.

 - Once the EPEL repository is configured, your package manager installs Ansible and manages the
 dependencies: